Presentation Skills: On Stage Presence

 That’s not what they’re looking for.
 They want authenticity – to see the real you – and can sense in a heartbeat when the speaker is less than genuine.

-This Course is designed to show participants how to demonstrate the same high-quality communication skills they exhibit during relaxed conversation, when speaking more formally – making speeches, presentations or pitches.
+This session is designed to show participants how to demonstrate the same high-quality communication skills they exhibit during relaxed conversation, when speaking more formally – making speeches, presentations or pitches.

 Effective communication training: